Very simply, a pre-pack Administration facilitates the quick sale of the assets of an insolvent business.

 Any assets owned by the original company that are not sold as part of the pre-pack Administration will be realised as part of the liquidation and the original company will be closed.

-How does the Pre Pack Administration Process work?
+How does a Pre Pack Administration Process Work?

 There are six key steps involved in the pre-pack administration process:

 If you are concerned about the financial position of your business, you should contact the insolvency practitioners here at AABRS immediately.
 We will discuss your situation with you and provide confidential, no-obligation advice.
 At this point, we will explain every available option to you, including refinancing, a company voluntary arrangement (CVA), administration, creditors’ voluntary liquidation (CVL) and a pre-pack administration.
 If it’s decided that a pre-pack Administration could be a potential solution for you, a resolution must be passed at a board meeting to consider it in more detail.

 (2) Create a Business Plan for the new Company

 A business plan must be drawn up as part of the pre-pack Administration if the business of the old company is to be sold to a new company.
 It should include cash-flow, profit and loss and balance sheet forecasts to give an indication of the viability of the new company.
 The insolvency practitioner (IP) will use this evidence to determine whether a pre-pack sale could go ahead.